 - Place veggies in a casserole dish and set aside.

 - Drizzle a medium pot (one deep enough to make your cheese sauce in) with a little bit of olive oil or butter and caramelize your onions, stirring occasionally.
-Add the vanilla about halfway through as the onions just start to brown and continue cooking until onions are golden and soft.
+Continue cooking until onions are golden brown and tender.

 - Turn your burner to medium-low heat and add 1/4 cup (4 TBSP) butter.